DaniQEres/DaniQEres/README.md

 Small tools for the unglamorous parts of lab work — gravimetric fermentation tracking, data cleanup, structured methodology drafting, and bibliography handling.
 I build these because my own projects need them, not as demos.

+The first of these is [revision-reporte](https://github.com/DaniQEres/revision-reporte), a Claude Code skill that runs the final check on my LaTeX lab reports: structure, APA 7 references verified against Crossref, SI units, and the internal consistency of experimental data.

 I work with Claude Code and API integrations.
 Earlier, in high school, I built a four-wheeled agricultural rover with a 7-in-1 NPK soil sensor that processed readings through an LLM API and returned irrigation and fertilization recommendations.
 It won two first places and one second place at inter-school science fairs and earned a recognition for contributions in AGTECH.
 That project is why I think LLM tooling belongs in engineering workflows and not just in software ones.

 ---